Tattoo Placement Guide

 Repeated trauma from a long tattooing session can cause burning pain, which feels like something scalding is being pressed onto your skin.
 Burning pain can become intense like a cat is clawing your skin.

 Many of those experienced getting tattoos say that scratching pain is one of the most common you will experience.
 Scratching pain can feel intense at times, and like you are receiving a deep scratch.

 This sharp pain is described as resembling bee stings and generally happens during outline work when your tattoo artist is using few needles or just one.
-A less experienced may also cause stinging pain if they push the needle too far into your skin.
-If you are concerned about stinging pain, research your tattoo artist, and be sure to choose someone you feel comfortable with.
+A less experienced artist may also cause stinging pain if they push the needle too far into your skin.
+If you are concerned about stinging pain, research your tattoo professional, and be sure to choose someone you feel comfortable with.